nrwl/nx/docs/react/api-angular/generators/karma.md

 # karma

-Add karma configuration to a workspace
+Add karma configuration to a workspace.

 ## Usage